Broadcasting Workshop: Lights, Camera, Autism

-Lights, Camera, Autism! is a fun, unique way for teens to practise interacting in a supportive environment.
+Lights, Camera, Autism! is a fun, unique way for teens to practice interacting in a supportive environment.
 It is a highly innovative broadcasting workshop specifically designed for high school students on the autism spectrum to develop and strengthen their social skills.
 Many skills in broadcasting are transferable and applicable to communicating in everyday life!
 Examples include having a two-way conversation, asking relevant questions of others, listening to answers, staying on topic, and observing body language!

 Each workshop accommodates eight students over the age of 13.
 Students are selected by their Learning Support Teachers or Case Managers and will be accompanied to the workshop by their Education Assistant.

 - Interviewing: How to prepare and host an on-camera interview.